 For many acne sufferers, summer is a veritable free-for-all when it comes to breakouts.
 The soaring temperatures can send our skin’s oil production into overdrive.
 Combine that with excessive sweating—and for urbanites, inhumane temperatures on subterranean subway platforms—and our usual skincare routines just don’t cut it.
 You can prepare yourself for the summertime before it comes.
+With these five tips to care for acne prone skin in the summer.
 On www.clearawayacne.com you can find very useful tips and tricks on how to fight the summer heat.
 This wisdom will make your life so much easier and take the stress away.

 Here’s what you need to know to ensure that your summer is a clear one.

-When your skin is prone to acne, the best care you can offer it is gentle care.
+When your skin is prone to acne, the best care you can offer is gentle care.

 - It must have a light formula – not too oily